-Of the 24 white, gray, and black grape varieties commonly used in Roussillon, 17 are authorized for AOP wines.
+Of the 25 white, gray, and black grape varieties commonly used in Roussillon, 17 are authorized for AOP wines.
 Grenache Noir is the most widely planted grape, followed by Syrah and then Carignan.
 These grapes play an important role in the region’s dry red AOP and IGP wines.
-Grenache Noir is also a key variety in France’s finest vins doux naturels, Banyuls, Maury, and Rivesaltes.
-A large number of Muscat à Petits Grains and Muscat d’Alexandrie vines are also planted throughout the region, mainly to provide fruit for the Muscat de Rivesaltes Vins Doux Naturels, but these days they’re often used as well for dry IGP wines.
+Grenaches (black, white, and grey) are also key varieties in the vins doux naturels of Banyuls, Maury, and Rivesaltes.
+A large number of Muscat à Petits Grains and Muscat d’Alexandrie vines are also planted throughout the region, mainly to provide fruit for the Muscat de Rivesaltes vins doux naturels, but these days they’re often used as well for dry IGP wines.

 Widely planted in both Spain—where it’s known as Garnacha—and southern France, Grenache Noir is a rich grape that yields wine with smooth and delicate notes of cherry and plum.
 It’s a key variety in the region’s dry blends; it’s also the red variety most suited for the production of vins doux naturels.

-A common blending partner for Grenache and Carignan, Syrah provides structure to Roussillon’s dry reds, rosés, and some vins doux naturels.
+A common blending partner for Grenache and Carignan, Syrah provides structure to Roussillon’s dry reds, rosés, and for a few vins doux naturels.
 In addition to creating aromatic dry rosé wines, Syrah is known for producing supple, savory, age-worthy red blends, which develop in flavor from red fruit and violet notes to licorice, truffle, and leather.

 Roussillon has many old, well-established Carignan vines that thrive in the region’s soils.
 A key component of many of Roussillon’s dry red wines, Carignan is often blended with Grenache Noir, Cinsault, Syrah, and Mourvèdre.
 It’s a late-ripening grape that flourishes in hot climates and is mainly used in Roussillon to make bold, dry red blends that are strong and structured with red fruit, spice, and garrigue notes.